-We had chance to explore Helsinki in 2 days.
-First thing that surprised us was that people of Helsinki are very warm and friendly indeed (despite the prejudice of reserved people)!
-We didn’t feel like we visited typical busy capital city rather they made us feel welcomed 🙂
+We had a chance to explore Helsinki in 2 days.
+The first thing that surprised us was that the people of Helsinki are very warm and friendly indeed (despite the prejudice of reserved people)!
+We didn’t feel like we visited a typical busy capital city rather they made us feel welcome 🙂

-At first we planned to enjoy the city by walking but we ended up buying Helsinki Card instead, it was worth it nevertheless.
-The magic card lets you use bus, train and boat around the city.
-The first thing we did was taking tour bus which ticket was included when we bought the card.
+At first, we planned to enjoy the city by walking but we ended up buying the Helsinki Card instead, it was worth it nevertheless.
+The magic card lets you use the bus, train, and boat around the city.
+The first thing we did was taking a tour bus which ticket was included when we bought the card.

 Next, we crossed the sea to visit Suomenlinna (for free with the Helsinki card).
-We arrived at the island in short time by boat.
-There are fortress and museums on the island.
-After 3 hours exploring the island we headed back to the mainland.
+We arrived at the island in a short time by boat.
+There are fortresses and museums on the island.
+After 3 hours of exploring the island, we headed back to the mainland.

 For lunch, we chose Café Ekberg which is the oldest cafe in the city.
-They served buffet from 11 a.m-3 pm with menus of cream soup, fish and chips also cakes for dessert.
+They served buffet from 11 a.m-3 pm with menus of cream soup, fish and chips also cake for dessert.

-Kiasma had exhibition of Choi Jeong Hwa, south-korean artist who combined tradition and consumer culture.
+Kiasma had an exhibition of Choi Jeong Hwa, South-Korean artist who combined tradition and consumer culture.

 There was also Brazilian artist Ernesto Neto who showcased interesting artworks as well.

-It was well-worth visit to museums in Helsinki.
+It was a well-worth visit to museums in Helsinki.

 On the next day, we visited Cathedral and Senate Square as they are the landmark of the city.

-Trips would not be complete without some shopping (yeay!) especially when you are in design capital of Europe.
+Trips would not be complete without some shopping (yeay!) especially when you are in the design capital of Europe.
 There are many well-designed shops all around the city either selling apparel, stationeries even flowers!
 Strolling around design district and you’ll find brand from Marimekko to local made.
 We got ourselves some cute postcards and a funky lollipop.
-While in Finland, you should try liquorice flavoured food though if you’re adventurous enough, here is one famous liquorice-flavoured ice cream shop in the city.
+While in Finland, you should try licorice-flavored food though if you’re adventurous enough, here is one famous licorice-flavored ice cream shop in the city.

-We suggest going to Kamppi if you’re into shopping centre.
+We suggest going to Kamppi if you’re into shopping.
 The building, which is a central bus station as well, contains shops and cafes.
 We also visited Kamppi Chapel nearby.